wildfly/quickstart/ha-singleton-service/README.md

 As mentioned previously, the `activate()` method in the `ServiceActivator` class for each example in this quickstart uses the default election policy to build the singleton services.
 Once you have successfully deployed and verified these examples, you might want to test different election policy configurations to see how they work.

-Election policies are configured using ${product.name} management CLI commands.
+Election policies are configured using WildFly management CLI commands.
 Scripts are provided to configure a simple [name preference election policy](#configure-a-name-preference-election-policy) and a [random election policy](#configure-a-random-election-policy).
 A script is also provided to configure a [quorum for the singleton policy](#configure-a-singleton-policy-that-defines-a-quorum).

 ### Configure a Name Preference Election Policy